Mental Health and Conditions

 Persistent (Chronic) Motor or Vocal Tic Disorder

 Formerly called chronic tic disorder, persistent tic disorder occurs when symptoms begin before 18 years of age and last for more than a year.
 To qualify as persistent, symptoms must occur several times a day and either occur almost daily or at least on a regular and recurrent basis.
 People diagnosed with persistent tic disorder have either motor or vocal tics present but not both simultaneously.
-For a diagnosis of persistent tic disorder to be made, symptoms cannot be better explained by Tourette’s syndrome or due to the effects of medication, substances, or another medical condition.
+For a persistent tic disorder diagnosis, symptoms cannot be better explained by Tourette’s syndrome or due to the effects of medication, substances, or another medical condition.

 Provisional Tic Disorder

 Formerly referred to as transient tic disorder, provisional tic disorder has the same DSM-5 requirements as persistent tic disorder, but symptoms are present for less than a year.
 Additionally, for a provisional tic disorder diagnosis, both vocal and motor tics can be present simultaneously.

 Other specified tic disorder refers to presenting symptoms of a tic disorder that does not meet the full criteria of one of the following: Tourette’s disorder, persistent (chronic) motor or vocal tic disorder, provisional tic disorder, or another neurodevelopmental disorder.
 A diagnosing clinician may refer to such a case as “other specified tic disorder,” followed by a specific reason why it is not one of the aforementioned tic disorders.10

 An unspecified tic disorder differs from a specified tic disorder in that the diagnosing clinician cannot, or does not, specify why the presenting tic disorder is not one of the aforementioned tic disorders.10

 Causes and Risk Factors of Tic Disorders and Tic Attacks